Wellness journal

 In our hyperconnected world, the concept of "doing nothing" might seem counterintuitive.
 However, research shows that intentional periods of inactivity are crucial for mental health and cognitive performance.

-When we allow our minds to rest, several important processes occur:
+When we allow our minds to rest, several important processes quietly occur:

-• Creative Problem Solving: The default mode network activates, leading to insights
+• Creative problem solving: the default mode network activates, often leading to insights.

-Neuroscientists have discovered that when we're not focused on specific tasks, our brain's "default mode network" becomes active.
+Neuroscientists have discovered that when we're not focused on a specific task, our brain's "default mode network" becomes active.
 This network is responsible for:

 • Self-reflection and introspection